Skip to main content

 Parking

-In many cities, EVs can park for free in short-term parking zones.
-E-cars with Austrian licence plates or residents with a "Parkpickerl" benefit from this.
-A parking disc is also required.
+In many cities, EVs can park free of charge in short-term parking zones.
+E-cars with an Austrian licence plate or residents with a “park pickerl“ benefit from this.
+A parking disc must also be used.

-Electric vehicles are exempt from the environmental speed limit on motorways.
-Instead of 100 km/h, 130 km/h are allowed, e.g. on the A12 Inntal motorway and the A1 Westautobahn.
-This also applies to foreign drivers of electric vehicles, but not to hybrid vehicles.
-The vehicle must have an electric number plate.
+Electric vehicles are exempt from the environmental speed limits on motorways.
+Instead of 100 km/h, 130 km/h is permitted, e.g. on the Inntal motorway A12 and the Westautobahn A1.
+This also applies to foreign drivers of electric cars, but not to hybrid vehicles.
+The vehicle must have a licence plate with an “E”.

 Charging

-The network of public charging stations in Poland is relatively sparse, especially in rural areas.
-A third of the stations are fast chargers.
+The network of public charging stations in Poland is relatively small, especially in rural areas.
+The West Pomerania region on the German border is best supplied with charging points.
+However, a third of the charging points are fast chargers.

-Make sure you always have enough charge; if there are problems with one station, you can drive to another.
+Make sure you always have enough power charged; if there are problems with a charging point, you can always drive to another one.

 The largest charging networks in Poland are Orlen Charge and Greenway.